matter-labs/zksync-web-era-docs/docs/api/js/getting-started.md

 A guide on deploying smart contracts using our hardhat plugin is available [here](../hardhat).

-## Adding a new native token
+## Adding tokens to the standard bridge

-Adding tokens to zksync is completely permissionless, any user can add any ERC20 token from Ethereum to zkSync as a first class citizen token.
+Adding tokens to zkSync standard bridge can be done in permissionless way.
 After adding a token, it can be used in all types of transactions.

 The documentation on adding tokens to zkSync can be found [here](./accounts-l1-l2.md#adding-native-token-to-zksync).